Using Mathics3 from your code¶

 Notice how to evaluate a general Mathics3 expression in Python using

-Expression(): the first parameter is the Full-Form name of the
+Expression(): the first parameter is an instance of Symbol constructed

-after the first one are the parameters to the function specified in
+The parameters after the first one are the parameters to the function

-the first parameter.
-Here it is that parameter Integer(10)
+specified in the first parameter.
+Here it is that parameter Integer(10).

 Each of the parameters should have type Mathics3 Expression.